 You can run Conan directly from source code.
-First, you need to install Python 2.7 or Python 3 and pip.
+First, you need to install Python and pip.

 Clone (or download and unzip) the git repository and install its requirements:

 '''

 $ git clone https://github.com/conan-io/conan.git

 $ cd conan

 $ pip install -r conans/requirements.txt

 '''